 An employee shall be entitled to long service leave of one week upon completion of a five year period of current continuous service.
-Current continuous service shall be deemed to include prior continuous service with NMDHB.
+Current continuous service shall be deemed to include prior continuous service with Te Whatu Ora - Health NZ in the Nelson Marlborough District .
 Such entitlement may be accrued.
 However any service period for which a period of long service leave has already been taken or paid out shall not count towards this entitlement.